 Consistent with the design intent of the Woodwell Building, an integrated design-build approach achieved a super-insulated building envelope, high-performance glazing, energy recovery ventilation, low energy use lighting, and other efficiency strategies.
 This resulted in the replacement of the existing oil heating system with an air-source heat pump system.

-Both projects applied efficiency-efficient principles to reduce power usage so significantly that CO2-laden fossil sources could be eliminated from the campus.
+Both projects applied energy-efficient principles to reduce power usage so significantly that CO2-laden fossil sources could be eliminated from the campus.

 Campus tours are offered for the general public as well as to architects, engineers, and students from grade school age through college and graduate school.
 Tours may be arranged by contacting Allison White by email at firstname.lastname@example.org or by phone at 508-444-1550.